Not a week goes past without an email landing in my inbox asking me about jobs in Thailand for expats.

 In fact, unless you're really passionate about teaching and contributing to better the Thai education system, I would look elsewhere for something you're really interested in.
 Otherwise life will just become the same as the life you wanted to escape back home; a boring, uninspiring 9-to-5.

-I hope this information helps you in your search for work in Thailand and, if you're already working here, it would be great if you leave a comment detailing your job and how you got into it so that we can make this page a jobs in Thailand resource for new expats.
+I hope this information helps you in your search for work in Thailand.
+If you're already working here, it would be great if you leave a comment detailing your job and how you got into it so that we can make this page a “jobs in Thailand” resource for new expats.

-Remember though: it's illegal to work in Thailand without a permit, so be sure to read this post and learn the law.
+Remember though: it's illegal to work in Thailand without a permit, so be sure to learn the law.